quabynah-bilson/proche/README.md

 The project is composed of the following components:

+#### SMS Microservice: (::1500)

+This microservice contains functionalities that aid in sending and verifying phone numbers using One-Time Password(OTP) This service is implemented using `Rust` & `Twilio`.

+#### Notification Microservice: (::1600)

+This microservice is responsible for handling push notification requirements of the system and is written in `Golang`.

+#### Media Microservice: (::1700)

+This microservice is responsible for handling the upload and transformation of media files using `cloudinary` & written in `Golang`.

+#### Auth Microservice: (::1800)

+This microservice is responsible for handling user authentication and authorization (written in `Rust`).

+#### Shared Microservice: (::1900)

+This microservice contains common functionalities that are shared across different modules of the system.
+It includes functionalities such as file uploads, email notifications, and authentication (written in `Golang`).

 #### Core Microservice: (::2000)

 This microservice serves as the backbone of the application and contains the business logic of the system.
-It provides CRUD (Create, Read, Update, Delete) operations on data related to the system's core entities.
+It provides CRUD (Create, Read, Update, Delete) operations on data related to the system's core entities (written in `Golang`).

-#### Shared Microservice: (::1900)

-This microservice contains common functionalities that are shared across different modules of the system.
-It includes functionalities such as file uploads, email notifications, and authentication.

-#### Auth Microservice: (::1800)

-This microservice is responsible for handling user authentication and authorization.

-#### Media Microservice: (::1800)

-This microservice is responsible for handling the upload and transformation of media files using `cloudinary`.

 #### Mobile Application: